jweaver72/EGZUMMER-WIKI/Home.md

 [Spectrum analyzer](https://github.com/egzumer/uv-k5-firmware-custom/wiki/Spectrum-analyzer)

 ***
-With the links below you can translate the info on this Wiki in your lanquage using google translate.
+With the links below you can translate the info on this Wiki in your lanquage using Google translate.

 We have 2 languages predefined.
 But at the top of a translated screen you can adjust to your preferred language.